Doist/bitmapist4/README.md

   to keep using the old database, or want to use bitmapist and bitmapist4 against the same database, you need to explicitly set the key prefix to "trackist_".
-- If you use bitmapist-server, make sure that you use the most recent version of the server with the support of EXPIRE command.
-The command is used to expire temporary bitop keys.
+- If you use bitmapist-server, make sure that you use the version 1.2 or newer.
+  This version adds the support for  EXPIRE command which is used to expire temporary bitop keys.

 Replace old code which could look like this: